 A smart motorway has variable speed limits and active monitoring that facilitates lane closures without a police presence.
 Sensors and CCTV cover the entire length of the smart motorway and feed live images and data back to a control centre.
 The operators there have control over speed limits and can close lanes in response to the traffic conditions at that moment, all in an effort to keep everything moving.

 The other signature feature of most smart motorways is the absence of a hard shoulder.
 In those cases, what was the hard shoulder is a regular driving lane, but it can be closed off if necessary.
-Instead, emergency refuge areas are sited at regular intervals, providing a safe place and an emergency telephone for drivers who are experiencing problem with their vehicle – or their health.
+Instead, emergency refuge areas are sited at regular intervals, providing a safe place and an emergency telephone for drivers who are experiencing a problem with their vehicle – or their health.

 Are smart motorways dangerous?